 ICT in the 21st Century is seen as an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.

 Consequently, Beaumont Hill strives wherever possible to build in the use of these technologies in order to ensure our young people have the skills to access life-long learning and employment.
+E- safety alerts will be posted on the as they become available.

 Information and Communications Technology covers a wide range of resources including web-based and mobile learning.
 It is also important to recognise the constant and fast paced evolution of ICT within our society as a whole.
 Currently the internet technologies children and young people are using both inside and outside of the classroom include: